SirNexus/go-tutorial/README.md

 However, I hope that anyone that comes across it can get some sort of benefit from the processes I go through to understand the different concepts and inner workings within GoLang.

-I approach Go coming from a background in C/C++, so I will most likely be comparing the functionalities that working similarly or highlight their differences.
+I approach Go coming from a background in C/C++, so I will most likely be comparing the functionalities that work similarly or highlight their differences.

 Completed: